andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 ![Some mostly non-constructive feedback](./images/023/blunt-feedback.png)

-Tucked away in the **blunt** feedback, this person raised a good point.
+Tucked away in this **blunt** feedback, this person raised a good point.
 The site didn’t feel quite as fast as our previous implementation.
 Sadly, the moment I reached out for them to join our fortnightly feedback call or offer suggestions for improvements they went radio silent.

-Had I wasted my time, and the time of the Open UI group?
+Had I wasted my, and the group's, time?

 Had my planning gone so wrong that our visitors will soon be subjected to an awful web experience?